civilservicelgbt/civilservicelgbt.github.io/_posts/2020-07-20-prideon-podcast-episode-7-keela-shackell-smith.md

 ---
 layout: news
 author: John Peart
-date: '2020-XX-XX'
+date: '2020-07-20'
 preview: false
 published: false
 category:
 - pride-2020
 - podcast
-title: "Episode XX of the PrideON podcast with Keela Shackell-Smith"
+title: "Episode 7 of the PrideON podcast with Keela Shackell-Smith"
-excerpt: "Listen to episode XX now, with host John Peart and guest Keela Shackell-Smith from the Cabinet Office."
+excerpt: "Listen to episode 7 now, with host John Peart and guest Keela Shackell-Smith from the Cabinet Office."
 image: /assets/images/posts/pride-on-podcast.png
-permalink: /2020/XX/XX/prideon-podcast-episode-XX
+permalink: /2020/07/20/prideon-podcast-episode-7
+redirect_from:
+- /podcast/episode/7
 ---

 *The PrideON podcast* is the new podcast for the pride season from the Civil Service LGBT+ Network.
 In each episode we'll be chatting to inspiring LGBT+ civil servants about pride, work and life.

-**Episode XX of the podcast is now available**.
+**Episode 7 of the podcast is now available**.
 You can download it from wherever you get podcasts.

 In this episode, John Peart – former vice-chair for the Civil Service LGBT+ Network – talks to Keela Shackell-Smith.
 Keela is a Diversity and Inclusion Manager at the Cabinet Office.